1. Busuu vs Babbel

 5.2 Offline access

 Babbel: The app allows downloading lessons for offline use.
 You can study vocabulary, complete exercises, and review material without an internet connection.
-Progress syncs when you reconnect.
+Progress syncs automatically when you reconnect.

 5.3 Progress tracking and goals